-- Serves approximately 650 children at all ten school sites - Migrant Advocates services are available at all schools for all Migrant students and families - Before/after-school tutorial available at secondary schools (Middle and High School) - Middle School STEM programs to focus on the areas of Math and Science - Migrant Summer Camp opportunities: Reading & Math for grades K-8, Middle School STEM, PASS Credit Retrieval for high school Migrant students, Migrant Theater Camp for grades 3-12 - English classes are available for Migrant parents.
+- Serves approximately 650 children at all ten school sites - Migrant Advocates services are available at all schools for all Migrant students and families - Before/after-school tutorial available at secondary schools (Middle and High School) - Migrant Summer Camp opportunities: Reading & Math for grades K-8, Middle School STEM, Migrant Theater Camp for grades 3-12 - English classes are available for Migrant parents.
 For more information, call 863-462-5000 Ext.
 1066